MrPrimate/ddb-adventure-muncher/README.md

 Books with Aligned, Walled, and Lit scenes:

-* Lost Mines of Phandelver.
+* Lost Mines of Phandelver

-Books with partial scene adjustment:

 * Curse of Strahd

+Books with partial adjustments:

 * Icewind Dale: Rime of the Frost Maiden
 * Dragon of Icespire Peak
 * Divine Contention